 Ricardo Romo is the fifth president of The University of Texas at San Antonio, which was named by the Texas Legislature as an emerging Tier One research university and a leader in providing access to excellence in teaching, research and community outreach.

-Under his leadership, student enrollment has risen to nearly 31,000, representing 68 percent growth in enrollment.
+Under his leadership, student enrollment has grown 68 percent.
 The university has added numerous programs and facilities to enhance student life and expand its research capacity.
-With total research expenditures of $56.8 million and total expenditures of $79.4 million for fiscal year 2011, it represents a six-fold increase in expenditures during Romo's tenure.
+With total research expenditures of $56.8 million and total expenditures of $79.4 million for fiscal year 2011, it represents a six-fold increase in expenditures during Romo’s tenure.

 A San Antonio native who grew up on the city's West Side, Romo graduated from Fox Tech High School before attending the University of Texas at Austin on a track scholarship.
 At UT Austin, he was the first Texan to run the mile in less than four minutes, a record that lasted 41 years.

 He earned a bachelor’s degree in education from UT Austin (1967) and holds a master’s degree in history from Loyola Marymount University (1970).
 Additionally, Romo earned a Ph.D. in history from the University of California, Los Angeles (1975).
 A nationally respected urban historian, Romo is the author of “East Los Angeles: History of a Barrio,” now in its ninth printing (one in Spanish).